Joseph Heath, a philosophy professor in Canada, writes in substack

 Back when I was an undergraduate, during the final years of the cold war, by far the most exciting thing going on in political philosophy was the powerful resurgence of Marxism in the English-speaking world.

 In 1979, my tutor at the LSE asked me to write an essay on the Marxist theory of history.
 I thought this was that Marx believed all countries would industrialize on the British pattern and this would bring about similar political and social changes.
-In other words, though Britain's rise as a capitalist industrial power may have been unplanned and the arrow of causation may have been from the economic substructure to the political superstructure, other countries might take the opposite approach- i.e. the superstructure might deliberately change the substructure.
+The problem was that though Britain's rise as a capitalist industrial power may have been unplanned and the arrow of causation may have been from the economic substructure to the political superstructure, other countries might take the opposite approach- i.e. the superstructure might deliberately change the substructure.
 In Germany, this was the notion of the 'Sonderweg' or 'special path' imposed from above which would move the country to a Liberal type of Socialism before there was any 'pressure from below'.

 An alternative, more Marixist path, might commence with a 'revolution from below' which deliberately chose a technocratic path to industrialization undertaken by giant state run enterprises.
 Indeed, this is what we thought Stalin had done- viz transform a backward, superstitious, mainly agricultural country into a ultra-modern 'worker's paradise' which might soon build colonies on the Moon and other planets.
 The attraction of Marxism was that it claimed to be a purely scientific discipline which could allocate resources efficiently and thus eliminate 'wasteful competition'.
 Planning would enable Man to take charge of his own Destiny.
 Soviet men would be as Gods.
 Once stupid, greedy, capitalists and feudalists and those addicted to Religion's opium had been gently but firmly told to fuck the fuck off, all of humanity would unite to claim its destiny amongst the stars.
 Scarcity, of course, would disappear.
 Till then, as Marx said we would have to pay workers according to their contribution.
 Indeed Soviet factories had a complicated system of working out how much each should be paid.
 Stakhonovites, who over fulfilled their quota, gained special perks- e.g. Gorbachev, a strong farm worker, got permission to study Law in Moscow.
 Sadly, he didn't understand that the Soviet economy would collapse if the Party released it from its control.
 There would be a 'scissors crisis'.
 The nomenklatura would figure out that the spot price of Russian commodities was higher than whatever 'shadow price' Kantorovich's kooks might calculate.
 Thus, if they could get 'control rights' over Russia's vast mineral wealth, they would be richer than the Tzars.
 That story is still unfolding.
 However, in China, the Party retained 'control rights' (though this was not obvious to optimistic Western observers) and thus it could continue to pursue the older Communist dream of my parent's generation.
 We don't know for certain if China can move beyond 'catch up growth' but it is certainly possible.
 What is certain, however, is that the West is too sclerotic to pull itself together and plan for a brighter future.
 That is the reason the Western Marxist is just a crotchety fellow similar to the crazier type of Feminist or more paranoid type of Religious or Racialist crank.